KIT-IAI/SHAPformer/README.md

 For a demonstration how to use the synthetic dataset with ground truth, refer to this notebook: [ground_truth_explanations.ipynb](notebooks/ground_truth_explanations.ipynb)

-### Model training
+### Demos

-For example code on how to train a SHAPformer model, refer to this notebook: [training.ipynb](notebooks/training.ipynb)
+For example code on how to train a SHAPformer model, refer to this notebook: [training.ipynb](notebooks/training.ipynb) (expected runtime on GPU: <5 minutes)

-### Explanation generation

-For example code on how to generate explanations with a trained SHAPformer model, refer to this notebook: [evaluate.ipynb](notebooks/evaluation.ipynb).
+For example code on how to generate explanations with a trained SHAPformer model, refer to this notebook: [evaluate.ipynb](notebooks/evaluation.ipynb) (expected runtime on GPU: <5 minutes)